andreasWallner/recipe-markdown/README.md

 Then the recipe itself follows.

-Lines with ingredients are started with a '#'.
-After the hash, one can either write the amount, unit and ingredient (e.g. 4tsp sugar) name, amount and name (e.g. 4 eggs), or just the ingredient if an amount is not neccesary (e.g. salt).
+Lines with ingredients are started with a '*'.
+After the star, one can either write the amount, unit and ingredient (e.g. 4tsp sugar) name, amount and name (e.g. 4 eggs), or just the ingredient if an amount is not neccesary (e.g. salt).
 The unit has to follow the amount directly, without whitespace in between.
 In cases when this is not sufficient, squared brackets around the unit can be used to separate the components in an explicit way (e.g. 1 [heaped tbsp.] sugar).

-Steps are started with a '\*', followed by the instruction.
+Steps are started with a '-', followed by the instruction.

 WaitPhase blocks start with a '+'.